vechain/thor/README.md

 - [Telegram](https://t.me/VechainDevCommunity)
 - [Discord](https://t.me/VeChainDevCommunity)

-Do note that our [Code of Conduct](./docs/CODE_OF_CONDUCT.md) applies to all vecahin community channels.
-Users are * *highly encouraged** to read and adhere to them to avoid repercussions.
+Do note that our [Code of Conduct](./docs/CODE_OF_CONDUCT.md) applies to all vechain community channels.
+Users are **highly encouraged** to read and adhere to them to avoid repercussions.

 ---